Justin Moyer

-Justin Moyer (born 1977) is an American musician and journalist.
-He has been a member of many Washington, D.C.-based bands on Dischord Records, including El Guapo, Supersystem, Antelope, and E.D.
-Sedgwick.
-He writes for The Washington Post.
+Justin Moyer (born 1977) is an American musician, journalist, and attorney.
+He has been a member of many Washington, D.C.–based bands on Dischord Records, including El Guapo, Supersystem, Antelope, Edie Sedgwick, and Light Beams.
+He was part of a Pulitzer Prize-winning team at The Washington Post that covered the Capitol insurrection.

 Bands

 El Guapo/Supersystem

 Moyer formed El Guapo with Rafael Cohen, now a member of !!!, at Wesleyan University in 1996, when Moyer and Cohen were juniors.
 After recording for Resin, Mud Memory, Dischord, and Touch and Go Records, the band broke up in 2006.

 Antelope

 Moyer formed Antelope with Bee Elvy and Mike Andre in 2001.
 After releasing an eponymous EP produced by Trans Am's Phil Manley as well as a single and full-length produced by Ian MacKaye, the band broke up in 2008.

 SPRCSS

 In 2006, Moyer declared the defunct New Jersey group S-Process, also known as SPRCSS, his favorite band in a blog post and called for the band to reform.
 Partially in response to this plea, SPRCSS, which had recorded for French Kiss Records, reformed in 2007 with Moyer playing guitar.
 After founding drummer Daneil Mazone quit the band in 2011, the band, fronted by founding guitarist Bob Doto, played additional shows with TJ Lipple on drums, and a final show at Fort Reno Park with Moyer on drums.
 Later that year, the band digitally self-released two EPs produced by Moyer and Ian MacKaye.